whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 data are stored on separate servers to allow each system to be optimized for different workloads.

-A high-availability Lustre file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this guide.
+A high-availability Lustre* file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this guide.

-If you are creating a Lustre file system that will use OpenZFS as the backend, see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.
+If you are creating a Lustre* file system that will use OpenZFS as the backend, see the guide *Lustre\* Installation and Configuration using Manager for Lustre\* Software and OpenZFS*.

-In addition to the specification presented next, please contact your Intel® technical support representative for the latest information regarding the configuration and interconnect requirements to achieve the maximum benefits of an HA file system managed by Manager for Lustre\* software.

 What is Manager for Lustre\* Software?
 -----------------------------------------------

-Manager for Lustre\* software includes the Manager for Lustre\* software, which greatly simplifies configuring, creating, monitoring, and managing one or more Lustre file systems from either the manager GUI, or the associated command line interface (CLI).
+Manager for Lustre\* software greatly simplifies configuring, creating, monitoring, and managing one or more Lustre* file systems from either the manager GUI, or the associated command line interface (CLI).

-RestAPI plugins can further extend the functionality of IML.
-Such plugins might include real-time storage monitoring that let you track Lustre file system usage, performance metrics, events, and errors at the Lustre level.
-Please contact Intel® for more information.
+RestAPI plugins can further extend the functionality of ML.
+Such plugins might include real-time storage monitoring that let you track Lustre* file system usage, performance metrics, events, and errors at the Lustre* level.

-Manager for Lustre\* software is a part of the Manager for Lustre\* software product.

 What is Management Mode?
 ------------------------

-The Manager for Lustre\* software lets you create and manage new high-availability (HA) Lustre file systems from its GUI.
+The Manager for Lustre\* software lets you create and manage new high-availability (HA) Lustre* file systems from its GUI.
 For each HA file system, the GUI and dashboard let you create, monitor, and manage all servers and their respective targets.
 The software lets you define failover servers to support HA.
 RAID-based fault tolerance for storage